gabibamboi-x/Etch-A-Sketch/README.md

 ## Lessons Learned

 This project is a part of The Odin Project curriculum.
-The main focus in this project was the manipulation of the DOM.
-I learned how to use javascript to create elements, set attributes and of course append them tot the DOM
+The main focus in this project is the manipulation of the DOM.
+I learned how to use javascript to create elements, set attributes and of course append them to the DOM

 ## Acknowledgements